Relationship symbols, stories and strategies – Part I

 If you are the Hermit, you are the lone settler.
 This doesn’t mean you will be alone or want to go through life solo.
 It does mean you require sanctuary time.
 The Hermit certainly has emotions, but you display them less than those with curvy Heart Lines.
 You need time to marinate in your feelings before responding.
 You like loyal, solid and dependable relationships where you have a strong sense of freedom – in fact, freedom is non-negotiable to you.
 Your nature is to be productive and grounded.
 Privacy, security and work are high priorities.
 You show your love by doing for others.
 You might not ask others “How are you feeling?” because you believe actions speak louder than words.
 You simply witness how people are doing without becoming entangled in uncomfortable emotional scenarios.
 When faced with uncomfortable displays of emotion you’d like to slither away and withdraw.
 Your biggest challenge is to tune into your heart and communicate your feelings at the appropriate time of your own volition.

 At your best, you are dedicated to projects and loyal to very few people and to your pets.

 Affirmation: I am keeping my heart open to mysterious feelings and practicing the art of communication in my relationships.

-Stay tuned for the next Heart Line types, including The Passionate!
+Stay tuned for articles on the next Heart Line types, including The Passionate!
 Ohh, la la.

 Click here to print Kay Packard Article PDF

-This article is an excerpt from Kay’s upcoming book called, “Your Life is in Your Hands.”
-When sharing, please include the entire article, with author information.
+Please feel free to share this article and when doing so, please include the entire article, with author information.
 Kay holds a Master of Arts degree in Spiritual Psychology and teaches people the art and science of Hand Analysis through the American Academy of Hand Analysis.
 Visit AcademyofHandAnalysis.org

 Look for publication in the Valley Voice newspaper on February 20, 2014.